 Back to Results

-General Preparation
+General Preparation Jo, Nat, Ted, Dana: please prep the lab as indicated below…thank you

 It is critical for a smooth and organized shoot that your samples, reagents, instruments, glassware, and software are ready to go.
 This ensures that filming can quickly move from step to step.